 The Preferred Distribution Rate Reset Option of PAA's Series A preferred units is an embedded derivative that must be bifurcated from the related host contract, PAA's partnership agreement, and recorded at fair value in our Condensed Consolidated Balance Sheets.
 The valuation model utilized for this embedded derivative contains inputs including PAA's common unit price, ten-year United States treasury rates, default probabilities and timing estimates to ultimately calculate the fair value of PAA's Series A preferred units with and without the Preferred Distribution Rate Reset Option.
-The fair value of this embedded derivative was a liability of \$44 million as of March 31, 2022.
-A 10% increase or decrease in the fair value would have an impact of \$4 million.
+The fair value of this embedded derivative was a liability of \$196 million as of September 30, 2022.
+The ten-year U.S. Treasury rate as of September 30, 2022 was 3.83%.
+An increase in the ten-year U.S. Treasury rate curve of 10%, holding other inputs constant, would result in an increase in both expense and our liability of \$36 million.
+A decrease in the ten-year U.S. Treasury rate curve of 10%, holding other inputs constant, would result in a decrease in both expense and our liability of \$31 million.
 See Note 8 to our Condensed Consolidated Financial Statements for a discussion of embedded derivatives.